ceph/ceph/doc/rados/operations/monitoring-osd-pg.rst

 Identifying Troubled PGs
 ========================

-As previously noted, a placement group isn't necessarily problematic just because its state isn't ``active+clean``.
+As previously noted, a placement group is not necessarily problematic just because its state is not ``active+clean``.
 Generally, Ceph's ability to self repair may not be working when placement groups get stuck.
 The stuck states
 include: